 - 1 tsp Salt (optional, adjust to taste)

-Add the meat, chopped onion, and salt to a pot, brown the meat then add the stock, reduce to a simmer and cover.
+Add the meat, chopped onion, and salt to a pot, brown the meat then add the tomatoes and stock, reduce to a simmer and cover.
 Cook for 25-30 minutes or until the meat is tender.